Life After Resident Evil: A Conversation with Albert Wesker

 After 12 years of voicing Albert Wesker, how did it feel to finally hang up the sunglasses?

-And then, in combination with some unfortunate behavior from trolls, I learned quickly to separate myself and my worth and life meaning from any online activity, whether it was interactions or comments or simply number of followers.
+I eventually learned to separate myself and my worth and life-meaning from any online activity, whether it was interactions or comments or simply number of followers.
 I’m sure people in all walks of life who got involved with online life circa 2010 have gone through some sort of similar process.
 At least I hope!
 It’s quite freeing when you realize nothing on the computer or phone screen is real.
 Only what you touch and feel and see in the 3D world.

 Connecting with Fans Through Resident Evil